Keeping yourself and your family on track in your role of primary breadwinner

 - Save for retirement.
 Whether through a company 401(k) plan or an Individual Retirement Account (IRA), you should save for retirement.

 - Get life insurance coverage.
 Purchase a life insurance policy and designate a close family member to be your beneficiary so that he or she can pay off any expenses should something happen to you.
+Learn how understanding risk can help you prepare for the unexpected.

 - Work with a financial professional.
 A financial professional can help you set up a financial plan that includes investment accounts, retirement plans, and insurance policies so that you can feel better prepared for the future.